hhoegelo/mosaik/manual/readme.md

 ## Mute
-- unmute all
+- **unmute all**: saves mute selection to 'last selection' and unmutes all tiles
-- last selection
+- **last selection**: recalls the last mute tile selection
-- groups
+- **groups**: mute groups are stored in slots
-- stepmute
+- **stepmute**: mutes all the trigger for the selected steps

 ![](mute.png)

 ## Snapshot
-- slots: load, save
+a snapshot includes all parameter and states of mosaik. snapshots can be stored in and recalled from slots.
+- **take**: saves a snapshot to the selected slot
+- **recall**: opens a snapshot from the selected slot
+- **1..6**: slots

 ![](snapshots.png)